Wei18/GitHubSwiftActions/README.md

   - to build the Swift package executable via Mint: [Mint](https://github.com/yonaskolb/Mint)
   - and to cache the Swift package executable via: [setup-mint](https://github.com/irgaly/setup-mint)

+## Action: Release

+### Description

+The `Release` action creates on GitHub release using a Swift CLI tool.
+You can use it to bump major, minor, patch.

 ## Action: Comment

 ### Description